• Skip to primary navigation

 Ban Josip Jelačić Square

-Venturing down into the modern part of Zagreb, it’s hard to avoid the central plaza of Ban Josip Jelačić Square.
-Named after Josip Jelačić and featuring a large statue of his, this square kind of feels like the crossroads of the city.
-Besides the statue of Josip Jelačić on horseback, the square also features a small inset fountain and some elegant architecture around its sides.
-Just up some stairs from the square sits Dolac Market, Zagreb’s bustling farmer’s market.
+When you venture down into the modern part of Zagreb, it’s hard to avoid the central plaza of Ban Josip Jelačić Square.
+Named after Josip Jelačić and featuring a large equestrian statue of him, this square kind of feels like the crossroads of the city.
+The square also features a small inset fountain and some elegant architecture around its sides.
+Just up some stairs from the square sits Dolac Market, Zagreb’s bustling farmers market.

 People on Ban Jelacic Square, the central square of Zagreb, Croatia.